Scott Pellerin

 Scott Jaque-Frederick Pellerin (born January 9, 1970) is a Canadian former professional ice hockey left winger who played in the National Hockey League between 1992 and 2004.
-Pellerin is currently a NHL scout with the Arizona Coyotes as of 9/28/21.

 Playing career

 Pellerin was born in Shediac, New Brunswick.
 He played high school hockey at the Athol Murray College of Notre Dame (a boarding school) in Wilcox, Saskatchewan under coach Barry MacKenzie.
 In Pellerin's junior year, his midget AAA hockey team took 2nd place in the 1987 Air Canada Cup (the national midget AAA finals).
 His high school hockey teammates included other future NHLers including Rod Brind'Amour, Jeff Batters, Jason Herter and Joby Messier.
 In 1988, Pellerin's senior year, he played for the Hounds junior AA team during its 1st season in the Saskatchewan Junior Hockey League.
 That year, the Hounds won the Centennial Cup (the National Junior AA championship) behind goaltender Curtis Joseph.